gem5bootcamp/bootcamp/slides/05-Other-simulators/01-sst.md

     * Each gem5 component is in a different partition.
     * Communication between gem5 instances can be done via gem5 PIO devices.
 * Why?
-    * There are more parallelism at the node granularity.
+    * There is more parallelism at the node granularity.

 ---